rust-lang/rfcs/text/0000-repr-type-aliases.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The `repr` attribute now accepts a `discriminant = ...` argument to indicate an arbitrary type instead of a well-known primitive type.
+The `repr` attribute now accepts a `tag = ...` argument to indicate an arbitrary type instead of a well-known primitive type.
 It accepts both fully-resolved types (including all necessary generics) as well as macros that expand to types.

-If the resulting type resolves to a type alias to a valid primitive type which can be used in the `repr` attribute, that will be used as the actual discriminant representation.
-Otherwise, the result is an error which states that only primitive types and type aliases to them are allowed.
+If the resulting type resolves to a type alias to a valid primitive type which can be used in the `repr` attribute, that will be used as a tag for the discriminant representation.
+Otherwise, the result is an error which states that only primitive integer types and type aliases to them are allowed.

-An automatically-applicable lint should be added that warns a user if a `repr` argument is invalid but references in an-scope type alias without the `discriminant = ` prefix.
-(For example, `#[repr(MyType)]` becomes `#[repr(discriminant = MyType)]`, but `#[repr(C)]` does not warn even if an alias `C` is in scope.)
+An automatically-applicable lint should be added that warns a user if a `repr` argument is invalid but references in an-scope type alias without the `tag = ` prefix.
+(For example, `#[repr(MyType)]` becomes `#[repr(tag = MyType)]`, but `#[repr(C)]` does not warn even if an alias `C` is in scope.)

-To aid macro authors, an allow-by-default lint should be added that warns a user if they use `discriminant = ...` with a relative path instead of an absolute one, since the resolved type depends on the existing scope.
-For example, `discriminant = u32` or `discriminant = my_type` could potentially be shadowed by another type in the scope, but `discriminant = ::std::u32` and `discriminant = $crate::my_type` will always work as expected.
+To aid macro authors, an allow-by-default lint should be added that warns a user if they use `tag = ...` with a relative path instead of an absolute one, since the resolved type depends on the existing scope.
+For example, `tag = u32` or `tag = my_type` could potentially be shadowed by another type in the scope, but `tag = ::std::u32` and `tag = $crate::my_type` will always work as expected.
 This could potentially be relegated to a `clippy::pedantic` lint instead of a `rustc` lint.

 # Drawbacks
 [drawbacks]: #drawbacks

-The requirement for `discriminant =` is unfortunate, but it feels like the best way to ensure that adding new representations isn't a breaking change going forward.
+The requirement for `tag =` is unfortunate, but it feels like the best way to ensure that adding new representations isn't a breaking change going forward.
 Even if we were to decide it weren't a "breaking change," it would still break things anyway, being de-facto breaking.
 Some people have expressed desire for a dedicated syntax instead, which would fix this problem, but this can still be added after the fact.

 Some proc macros like [`zerocopy::FromBytes`] may also have to complicate their logic if they depend on checking the existing `#[repr]` attribute for validity.
 In particular, since they can no longer exactly know which primitive type is being used for the representation, they would have to instead depend on associated constants on the types like `BITS` to verify which type is being used.
 Instead of being able to emit an error at macro expansion time, this error will have to be triggered at constant evaluation time or runtime instead, which is unfortunate.